abdulsmapara/DATA-STRUCTURES-AND-PROGRAM-DESIGN/Linked Lists/Readme.md

     Sparse Matrix
       <ul>
         <li>
-        Matrix to use space efficiently which do not store 0 (null) values.
+        Matrix to use space efficiently which does not store 0 (null) values.
         In this implementation, Read and Add operations are supported.(Can be enhanced to support any operation on matrices)
         </li>
       </ul>